— Posted by Eric Scheidler (November 22, 2010 at 2:26 pm)

 After the conference, a few of us gathered at a pub called Against the Grain.
 As I shared a drink with pro-lifers from Ireland, Belgium, France, Germany and America, I was struck by how quickly friendships form around a shared belief in the sanctity of life.
 The international abortion cartel has much to fear from the youthful pro-life spirit rising throughout the Western world.

 The Viva la Vida was hands-down the best pro-life conference I’ve ever attended, and it was truly an honor to be one of the presenters.
 I was able to make connections with pro-life groups throughout Europe, and I’m eager to begin working more closely together to end abortion in the West.

 This entry is filed under Abortion, Health Issues, Law & Politics, Overpopulation Myth, The Front Lines.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.